Author fees for technical articles and case studies

 Instructions for Associate Editors

-All articles submitted after January 1, 2019, will be printed and published digitally in full color and are subject to a new fee structure implemented by SPWLA Board of Directors to support the cost of Petrophysics Journal editing and production.
-The new editorial fee is a per technical article charge that is assessed on the lead author: $1,200 for SPWLA members; $1,800 for nonmembers; $600 for authors employed by nonprofit or academic institutions.
+All articles printed and published digitally in full color and are subject to a fee structure implemented by SPWLA Board of Directors to support the cost of Petrophysics Journal editing and production.
+The editorial fee is a per technical article charge that is assessed on the lead author: $1,500 for SPWLA members; $2,000 for nonmembers; $750 for authors employed by nonprofit or academic institutions.
 Authors who have insufficient resources to pay these fees can apply for a hardship waiver at the time their paper is accepted for publication.
 Billing will take place after composition of the paper is complete.
 No charges are assessed if a submitted manuscript is not published.
-These fees do not apply to tutorials.

 Author fees for review articles and tutorials